Buy Acoustic Foam - Soundproof Foam For Acoustic Treatment

 Benefits of Acoustic Foam

-As music and movie lovers, GB Foam specialise in acoustic foam to improve clarity of sound and prevent unwanted noise elsewhere in the workplace or home.
+GB Foam specialise in acoustic products to help improve the clarity of sound and prevent unwanted noise elsewhere in the workplace or home.

 Briefly understanding the science of sound can help you improve and reduce it with soundproofing.

 Sound is a type of energy that is produced when an object vibrates.
 This energy expels outwards causing the surrounding air and objects to vibrate until what’s left of the energy reaches our eardrums.
-Once it reaches the ear it stimulates the cells that your brain then interprets as sound.
+Once it reaches the ear it stimulates the cells, which your brain then interprets as sound.

-When recording music for example it is important to block out sounds from the outside such as traffic.
+When recording music, for example, it is important to block out sounds from the outside such as traffic.
 Using the science above the sound waves enter the room by travelling through the outside air and hitting a window or wall causing them to vibrate on the other side.
 This results in the noise entering your recording studio and ruining your recordings.
-By utilising acoustic foam, you are preventing these sound waves and vibrations from entering and also leaving the room by absorbing all of the energy.
+By utilising acoustic foam, you are helping to prevent these sound waves and vibrations from entering and also leaving the room by absorbing some of the energy.